Summer 2019 Internships

 The Millennium Campus Network is transforming the future of global development practice by identifying and supporting key student leaders to:

-Our Annual Conference, Global Campaigns, and Millennium Fellowship convene university students worldwide to become the people the world needs.
+The Millennium Fellowship Program convenes university students worldwide to become the people the world needs.

 MCN Advisors include Dr. Paul Farmer, Dr. Jeffrey Sachs, and John Legend.
 Our many committed sponsors and partners include: The Jenzabar Foundation, Hewlett-Packard, The UN Foundation, Better World Campaign, The Boston Globe, and Glamour.

 The MCN is accepting applications for the following Summer Internship Team MCN positions to support the launch of our 6th class of the Millennium Fellowship.
 Interns will work out of the MCN's national headquarters in Boston's Prudential Center in Boston, MA.

 Summer Interns are typically expected to commit 40 hours per week, between work hours of 9:30am - 5:30pm, Monday through Friday.
 We aim for this intern to start as soon as possible, but are willing to negotiate dates and offer remote location for the right candidate.